Txart/SUSI/CONTRIBUTING.md

 * All CI checks pass
 * Small, focused PRs
 * Good title and description
-* Tests are included for new functionality
+* Ideally, tests are included for new functionality

 ---